Search here...

 PG

-A young mystery writer is in search of a story and ends up finding a 200-year-old mystery with the spooky story she has been looking for.
+One of the best Halloween movies for tweens, a young mystery writer, Annabelle, is searching for a story and finds a 200-year-old mystery with the spooky story she has been looking for.

 The Boy Who Cried Werewolf